KDugg84/CI-eGrub-MS4-GP/README.md

 Bootstrap:

-* bg-success: #28a745, a shade of green used for the navigation bar and the footer.
+* bg-success, text-success: #28a745, a shade of green used for the navigation bar and the footer.

 * text-white: #fff, a shade of white used on the navigation and footer links as well as page headers.

-* bg-danger: #dc3545, a shade of red (ruby) used with the font awesome cross icons.
+* text-danger: #dc3545, a shade of red (ruby) used with the font awesome cross icons.

 * btn-outline-primary: a shade of cyan-blue used to style all buttons used in placing orders and marking the orders as dispatched.